Students majoring in electrical and computer engineering (ECE) will complete a total of 128 credits in the following areas:

 - Humanities/social sciences: 8 credits

-*Primary writing requirement (WRTG 105) included.
-The upper-level writing requirement is met through writing assignments in WRT 273 and 350.
+*The Upper-level writing requirement is met through writing assignments in WRT 273 and ECE 350.

 ECE 200: Computer Organization